aao-oban/Tadmin/README.md

 ## Help command

-displays the list of all available commands that a player can use.
+displays the first list of commands that a player can use.
 To use this command open the command console and type:

 	mutate help
+ ## Help2 command

+displays the second list of commands that a player can use.
+To use this command open the command console and type:

+	mutate help2

 ## Commands to be and stop being TADMIN